PrEP and sexually transmitted infections

 Of the common STIs, it is only syphilis and gonorrhoea (aside from HIV) that have become especially concentrated in gay men.
 In 2001, NAM aidsmap was already raising concern that hundreds of cases in syphilis in gay men had been reported in the previous two years, compared with a handful in the mid-90s.

 In contrast, while there have been increases in the proportion of other STIs in gay and bisexual men, they still form a minority of cases and increases have been relatively slight.
-Between 2006 and 2015, the proportion of genital herpes cases that were seen in gay men increased from 5% to 10%, as did genital warts cases, and the proportion of chlamydia cases from 4% to 20%.
+Between 2006 and 2022, the proportion of genital herpes and genital wart diagnoses that were in gay men both increased from 5% to 7%, and the proportion of chlamydia cases from 4% to 10%.
+But because there are fewer gay and bisexual men, they are still six times more likely to be diagnosed with herpes or genital warts and nine times more likely to be diagnosed with chlamydia than the general population.

 A note on gonorrhoea resistance

-Gonorrhoea resistance causes significant concern and may be one of the most significant medical risks of increased STI prevalence.
+Gonorrhoea resistance, on the other hand, causes significant concern and may be one of the most significant medical risks of increased STI prevalence.
 The Neisseria gonorrhoeae bacterium easily becomes resistant to antibiotics.
 Originally treated with sulphonamides and then penicillin in the 1940s, gonorrhoea became progressively resistant to those drugs and then to tetracycline and ciprofloxacin, which replaced them.

 As the proportion of gonorrhoea resistant to ciprofloxacin in the UK climbed to 50% in gay men and 20% in heterosexuals, a switch was made to a whole new class of antibiotics – the cephalosporins.
 A single drug from this class, cefixime, was used for first-line treatment of gonorrhoea starting in 2006.